adamsrichard1988-blip/BritishMysteries/README.md

 This is only to be shared with householders and those who have a long lasting interest and engagement in BM.

-With that being said this link is public and judgement or appropriateness will be required by those sharing the link.
+With that being said this link is public and judgement of appropriateness will be required by those sharing the link.